morsonluke/ml-course/README.md

-### ML Engineer Nanodegree - Udacity

-Contains worked examples from the ML engineering nanodegree from Udacity

-* Predicting Boston House Prices
-* Finding Donors
-* Customer Segments
-* Gradient Descent
-* Dog Project

 ---

-What I'm learning as part of my 6 month course to ["become a Machine Learning Engineer"](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) by 'Udacity`.
+What I'm learning as part of my 6 month course to ["become a Machine Learning Engineer"](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) by `Udacity`.

 ### Core Curriculum